adopted-ember-addons/ember-autoresize/README.md

- max-width  | The max width of the resizeable element max-height | The max height of the resizeable element rows       | The minimum number of rows for an element (best used for textarea elements)
+ max-width  | The max width of the resizeable element max-height | The max height of the resizeable element rows       | The minimum number of rows for an element (best used for textarea elements) max-rows   | The maximum number of rows for an element (best used for textarea elements)

 ### Installation